 The famous crepes originate from Brittany and are considered as a national dish.
 Not only popular in France, they also became famous throughout Europe, North America and even Australia.
 Each time I have to prepare ‘crêpes’, I follow this VERY EASY recipe…

-The word “crêpe” derives from the Latin crispa, meaning curled and its simple preparation makes it a favourite dish for Candlemas – la Chandeleur – or Mardi-Gras.
-Chandeleur is known as crêpes day and generations have kept alive a variety of traditions and customs around the making and eating of crêpes.
+The word “crêpe” derives from the Latin crispa, meaning curled.
+Its simple preparation makes it a favourite dish for Candlemas – la Chandeleur – or Mardi-Gras.
+Chandeleur is known as Crêpes Day.
+Generations have kept alive a variety of traditions and customs around the making and eating of crêpes.